needle-mirror/com.unity.entities/Documentation~/components-cleanup-create.md

 # Create a cleanup component

 To create a cleanup component, create a struct that inherits from `ICleanupComponentData`.
+Make sure to add it to entities at runtime, because cleanup components cannot be baked.

 The following code sample shows an empty cleanup component: